vendrhub/vendr-documentation/content/core/1.0.0/key-concepts/fluent-api.md

 description: Faster development thanks to the Fluent API of Vendr, the eCommerce solution for Umbraco v8+
 ---

-An added side effect of having [ReadOnly and Writable entities](../readonly-and-wrtiable-entities/) is that all of an entities write opperations are now performed via methods, rather than property setters, enabling to us convert Vendr's write API in a fluent API.
+An added side effect of having [ReadOnly and Writable entities](../readonly-and-wrtiable-entities/) is that all of an entities write operations are now performed via methods, rather than property setters, enabling to us convert Vendr's write API in a fluent API.

 ## Writing fluently

-Where we could perform a write opperation as follows
+Where we could perform a write operation as follows

 ````csharp
 using(var uow = _uowProvider.Create())